RakhithJK/axllent-mailpit-wiki/Basic-authentication.md

 user2:$apr1$asfohhn3$WXNtWWEnCMRFkI75J3exy1
 ```

-Save your file and start Mailpit using the `--auth-file <path-to-file>`.
+The same password file can be used for both the web UI and SMTP.

 Note that if your password file is blank then all access is blocked.
 If you modify your password file while Mailpit is running, then you will need to restart Mailpit.

+## Adding basic authentication to web UI

+Start Mailpit using the `--ui-auth-file <path-to-file>`.

+## Adding SMTP authentication

+Start Mailpit using the `--smtp-auth-file <path-to-file>`.